 - Find the co-activation controllers, R-inverter controls and R-everter controls.
-These controllers are disabled by default (i.e., the "isDisabled" property is true).
+These controllers are disabled by default (i.e., the "enabled" property is false).

 - These controllers activate the specified muscles at a prescribed constant value throughout the simulation.To see the prescribed control values, highlight R-inverter controls or R-everter controls in the Navigator panel, then go to the Properties panel and click on the "..." button next to the "ControlFunctions" property.
 A tree view opens where you can navigate to the constants for each of the inverter or everter muscles in the model.

-- Enable the R-inverter and R-everter controls by unchecking the "isDisabled" property in each of these model components.
+- Enable the R-inverter and R-everter controls by checking the "enabled" property in each of these model components.

-- Run a forward simulation with the pre-activation controllers and add the results to your plot.
+- Run a forward simulation (remember to set the simulation time to 0.4 seconds) with the baseline pre-activation controllers.
+Rename the results as "LowCoactivation" and save as "Results_LowCoactivation.sto".
+Add the results to your plot.

-- Does co-activity of the inverters and everters mitigate ankle inversion injury?
+- What is the peak ankle inversion angle with the “baseline” low co-activation level?
+Does co-activity of the inverters and everters mitigate an ankle inversion injury?

 - Optional: plot the muscle activations for the ankle inverters.
 How does the addition of the co-activation controller affect muscle activity?

 VI.
 Explore: Prevent injury with a device and training program

 In the sections above, you've explored how an AFO and muscle activation affect ankle inversion during landing.
 With the OpenSim simulation platform, there are many other scenarios and model properties that you can explore.
 For example, you can: